seb26/seb26.github.io/post/_posts/2018-01-11-erindale-walk.md

     - url: 20180111-erindale-walk-009-7019.jpg
     - url: 20180111-erindale-walk-011-7021.jpg
 ---
-A short walk through paths in Chisholm, Gowrie and Wanniassa in Canberra's valley district of Tuggeranong revealed black gums ([*Eucalyptus aggregata*](https://en.wikipedia.org/wiki/Eucalyptus_aggregata)) and other flora.
+A short walk through paths in Chisholm, Gowrie and Wanniassa in Canberra's valley district of Tuggeranong can easily reveal black gums ([*Eucalyptus aggregata*](https://en.wikipedia.org/wiki/Eucalyptus_aggregata)) and other flora lining the landscape.